google/blockly-samples/codelabs/custom_renderer.md

 ### The result

-In this screenshot, the number inputs and outputs are semicircular.
-The boolean input on the if block is rectangular.
+In this screenshot, the number inputs and outputs are rectangular.
+The boolean input on the if block is a puzzle tab.
 ![](assets/custom-renderer/typed_connection_shapes.png)

 ## Summary

 Custom renderers are a powerful way to change the look and feel of Blockly.
-In this codelab you worked through four different levels of customization of a renderer.
+In this codelab you learned:
+* You learned how to declare and register a custom renderer.
+* How to replace a renderer's constant provider.
+* How to override primitive constants, such as `NOTCH_HEIGHT`.
+* How to define and use a complex constant, such as a connection shape.
+* How to update the mapping from connection to connection shape.